gongziyida/Course-Projects/Numerical-Linear-Algebra/README.md

 # Numerical Linear Algebra
-Basic stable, efficient, and accurate algorithms for solving factorization and eigenvalue problems in linear algebra.
+Basic salgorithms for solving factorization and eigenvalue problems in linear algebra.
+All algorithms are stable, accurate, and well-conditioned most of the time.